 The result shown is ideal to do efficient Code Diff Review: not only all code changes are nicely organized at a glance, but for each methods refactored, the developer is just one click away to observe diff in source files.

-The Search Change Panel’s options offers various possibilities to explore diff, including searching for code elements where code and only code (not comment) was changed or where comment and only comment was changed, where visibility was changed, where was added or removed etc….
+The Search Change Panel’s options offers various possibilities to explore diff, including searching for code elements where code and only code (not comment) was changed or where comment and only comment was changed, where visibility was changed, where methods or classes were added or removed etc….

 A bonus option is to search diff in third(party code, like asking for which library types is not used anymore for example.

 Typically, developers like to write tests for testing automatically refactored and new code.
 Another useful option is to search for diff coupled with code coverage by tests ratio, like asking for methods where code was changed (i.e refactored methods) and where it is not actually properly covered by tests.
 Reviewing how diff are covered by tests is made easy thanks to the search facility: Search by Coverage of Changes